Logo

 Millard Fillmore stayed in good health almost to the end of his life.

-Millard Fillmore suffered a stroke in February 1874, and died on March 8,1874, at the age of 74 after suffering a second stroke.
+Millard Fillmore had a stroke in February 1874, and died on March 8, at age 74, after a second stroke.

-Millard Fillmore is ranked by historians and political scientists as one of the worst presidents of the United States.
+Millard Fillmore is ranked by historians and political scientists as one of the worst US presidents.

 Millard Fillmore's handling of major political issues, such as slavery, has led many historians to describe him as weak and inept.